nelson123-lab/Docker-learnings/README.md

 - Run in progress.
 Volume
 - Dedicated folder on the host machine.
+Docker compose
+- To run multiple docker containers at the same time.

 ## Docker Commands
 docker ps -- list all the running containers in your system.